Error Handling and Exception Management

 }

-}When an ApiException is thrown within a Chanfana endpoint's handle method, Chanfana will automatically catch it and return an HTTP response with:
+}When an ApiException is thrown within a Chanfana endpoint's handle method, Chanfana will automatically process it and return an HTTP response with:

 Status Code: